Creative Christmas Flower Arrangements

 5. Mini Christmas Tree Floral Design

 Shape greenery like pine and cypress into a mini tree form.
+You can build it on a cone of floral foam to make styling easier.
 Then decorate with mini roses or baby’s breath as “ornaments.”
+For extra charm, add a few mini ornaments and finish with a tiny bow on top.

 MaterialsSteps